eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 - **(Open)** These CCs may be used by the module for any purpose, with the strong warning that other modules may likewise have chosen to do so.

 - **(Reserved)** These CCs have well established functions that are not used by this specification.
 Do not use or reassign them.
 We note that many of the reserved parameters deal with setting MIDI Modes (mono, poly, omni).
 These are obsolete and not relevant here: but these parameters unfortunately cannot be reused.
+(Turning MIDI Mode 4 on and off should probably be handled at the distributor level, not internally between modules).

 - **Sustain Pedal, Legato Switch, MPE Timbre, All Sound Off, Reset All Controllers, All Notes Off**.
 These are standard CCs with well established functions.